David H. Barlow: 1969–1979

 After completing his PhD, Barlow became an assistant professor of psychiatry at the University of Mississippi Medical Center (UMMC) in 1969.
 He founded the clinical psychology internship program there, with the aim of training students on science-based clinical practices.
 In 1974, he was promoted to professor of psychiatry.

 In 1975, Barlow relocated to Brown University with a joint appointment as professor of psychiatry and psychology, and Director of Education and Training at Butler Hospital.
 At Brown, Barlow was again in charge of creating a clinical psychology internship program, which had been successful at the UMMC.
 Barlow was to spend five years at Brown.
 In 1979, Barlow served as the president of the Association for Behavioral and Cognitive Therapies (ABCT).
 Throughout this time, Barlow broadened and deepened his research on anxiety and related disorders, but also developed a research program on understanding sexual behaviors and gender expression.
-Some of this work included "treating" individuals with "sexual deviations" which at the time included homosexual men with behavioral techniques including covert sensitization, fading, biofeedback fading, and classical conditioning, a practice that is now known as conversion therapy.
-One of the studies details changes in gender identity expression that were attributed to an exorcism.
+Some of this work included treating individuals with "sexual deviations" which at the time included homosexual men with behavioral techniques including covert sensitization, fading, biofeedback fading, and classical conditioning, a practice that is now known as conversion therapy.
+One of the studies details changes in gender identity expression that were attributed to an exorcism by the patient.

+He expressed deep regret for including homosexual men in this work on several occasions, but after suggestions to retract the articles stated that he does not believe these articles could be retracted, saying that "[t]he only reason you can really retract a journal article, based on my understanding, and I've been an editor myself, is if you have some evidence that the data were manipulated or fabricated or false, and the science is wrong," He added "I don't think you can retract an article because times have changed, or you have a different view of it now and you don't like the conclusion.
+The journal publishers agreed with that position.